veirs/sounddevice/README.md

 This docker file is used to build an image that installs libraries needed to run
     sounddevices in python3 ( https://python-sounddevice )

+Commands to build are listed in commandsList.txt file

 Libraries and programs include libsound, python3, pip3, numpy, portaudio, sounddevice, SoundFile